wdiechmann/fish/README.md

-Once you've cloned this repo `git clone https://github.com/wdiechmann/fish.git` you'll have a basic Phoenix app with rudimentary user registration/signin/-out, backed in Surface, TailwindCSS, and authorization using OAuth (which will allow your users to authorize using eg Twitter, GitHub, et al), ready to be deployed on your favorite hosting partners VM.
+Once you've cloned this repo `git clone https://github.com/wdiechmann/fish.git` you'll have a basic Phoenix app with rudimentary user registration/signin/-out, backed in [Surface](https://github.com/msaraiva/surface) - a tremendous thing by Marlus Saraiva, [TailwindCSS](https://github.com/tailwindcss) - yet another very nice thing by Adam Wathan and Jonathan Reinink, and authorization using
+OAuth (which will allow your users to authorize using eg Twitter, GitHub, et al), ready to be deployed on your favorite hosting partners VM.